 Zhenjiang Jiangsu, China Travel Guide

-Many easy to reach plus satisfying destinations are within a comfortable day-trip distance from Zhenjiang.
-These include ancient capitals, garden cities, along with current metropolitan areas.
+Many easy to reach and rewarding destinations are within a comfortable day-how far it is from Zhenjiang.
+These include ancient capitals, garden cities, and current urban centers.

 Explore historical sites, serene gardens, or theme parks just a short journey away from Zhenjiang.